exercism/problem-specifications/exercises/pascals-triangle/instructions.md

 # Instructions

-Your task is to output the first N rows of Pascal's Triangle.
+Your task is to output the first N rows of Pascal's triangle.